arduino/docs-content/content/tutorials/generic/lora-gateway-assembly/lora-gateway-assembly.md

 Connect the Ethernet cable to your wired internet access.

-Connect the Power Adapter to a plug that won’t be disconnected easily from the mains because any power interruption will require a reboot of the Arduino Pro Gateway LoRa Connectivity and may disrupt your LoRa network.
+Connect the Power Adapter to a plug that won’t be disconnected easily from the mains because any power interruption will require a reboot of the Arduino Pro Gateway LoRa® Connectivity and may disrupt your LoRa® technology-based network.

 ![Step 6 out 6.](assets/picture_6.jpg)

 You should hear the fan and see some LEDs flashing inside.
 Everything is now ready to proceed to the [Arduino Pro Gateway Setup](https://create.arduino.cc/getting-started/loragw/welcome).

+## Trademark Acknowledgments

+- **LoRa®** is a registered trademark of Semtech Corporation.